International sanctions during the Russo-Ukrainian war: 2024

-Effect on US and EU countries
+Effects on US and EU countries

+2014-2021

 As of 2015, the losses of EU have been estimated as at least €100 billion.
-The German business sector, with around 30,000 workplaces depending on trade with the Russian Federation, also reported being affected significantly by the sanctions.
+The German business sector, with around 30,000 jobs dependent on trade with the Russian Federation, also reported being affected significantly by the sanctions.
 The sanctions affected numerous European market sectors, including energy, agriculture, and aviation among others.
 In March 2016, the Finnish farmers' union MTK stated that the Russian sanctions and falling prices have put farmers under tremendous pressure.
 Finland's Natural Resources Institute LUKE has estimated that in 2015, farmers saw their incomes shrink by at least 40 percent compared to the previous year.

-In February 2015, Exxon Mobil reported losing about $1 billion due to Russian sanctions.
+In February 2015, ExxonMobil reported losing about $1 billion due to Russian sanctions.

 In 2017, the UN Special Rapporteur Idriss Jazairy published a report on the impact of sanctions, stating that the EU countries were losing about "3.2 billion dollars a month" due to them.
 He also noted that the sanctions were "intended to serve as a deterrent to Russia but run the risk of being only a deterrent to the international business community, while adversely affecting only those vulnerable groups which have nothing to do with the crisis" (especially people in Crimea, who "should not be made to pay collectively for what is a complex political crisis over which they have no control").

-In the wake of the 2022 Russian invasion of Ukraine, the US government considered new negotiations with Venezuela for crude oil, after new sanctions prohibiting and effectively ending all oil imports coming from Russia indefinitely.